derricw/pysentech/README.md

 # pysentech

 pysentech wraps the Sentech C API for USB cameras.
 It has been tested with the current (v3.08) version of the Sentech USB StandardSDK.
-It (currently) only works for Windows.

 ## Installation